oikos-cash/oikos-docs-bsc/content/incentives.md

 ### Arbitrageurs

 The primary opportunity for arbitrage in Oikos is taking advantage of underpriced assets on the secondary market.
-If sBNB or sUSD are ever trading below the price of BNB or USD respectively, then stakers can profit by purchasing them cheaply and using them within the Synthetix system, where their values do not take the market rate into consideration.
+If sBNB or oUSD are ever trading below the price of BNB or USD respectively, then stakers can profit by purchasing them cheaply and using them within the Synthetix system, where their values do not take the market rate into consideration.

 ## Additional Crypto-economic Discussions